united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/installation/flatcar-installation-bare-metal.md

 systemctl status helm-install
 ```

-If any of the commands returns some errors, is probably easier to reinstall the
+If any of the commands return some errors, it is probably easier to reinstall the system.
-system.

 ### I can't SSH into the virtual machine